-- Has a silver coating, making it look exactly like a standard mirror.
+- Has a high grade mirror coating, making it look just like a standard mirror.
 A glass two way mirror has a more bronze appearance and does not pass the “fingernail” test.

-- Better to record through than glass due to less tint.
+- Recording through acrylic yields a better picture quality than glass due to less tint.

-- The acrylic is equally reflective from both sides, so it’s critical the observation side is much less illuminated than the side which is being observed, ideally pitch black.
+- Two way mirror acrylic is equally reflective from both sides, so it’s critical the observation side is much less illuminated than the side which is being observed, ideally pitch black.

 - Smart Mirror